laurapacilio/laurapacilio.github.io/aboutme.md

 <img src="/pics-pdfs/Headshot.jpg" alt="Pacilio-headshot" width="300"/>
 <br>
 <br>
-I'm Laura, a Pittsburgh, PA native (go Steelers!) who loves hiking, gardening, reading, and (of course) writing.
+I'm a Pennsylvania native (go Steelers!) who loves hiking, gardening, reading, and (of course) writing.
+My all-time favorite books continue to be Wuthering Heights and Brave New World.

 Fun fact: I skipped math my senior year of high school so I could squeeze in more English electives.
-My all-time favorite books continue to be Wuthering Heights and Brave New World.

-## Why I love being a writer in tech
+## How I became a professional writer

 It started at Carnegie Mellon University (CMU), where I was a Lab Manager orchestrating multi-stage research studies on stress, meditation, and smoking.
 A huge part of my job was learning complex tools (like an eye tracker) and procedures (like checking someone's breath carbon dioxide), and then teaching research assistants to execute these tasks flawlessly with hundreds of participants.
 As you can imagine, this involved *a lot* of in-person training and thorough documentation.